kenliew728/stock-analysis/README.md

 The advantages and disadvantages of refactoring code can be summarized as follow:
 1. Advantages
     - Allows code to run more efficiently.
-    - Makes the code easier to understand or debugging.
+    - Makes the code easier to understand or to debug.
     - Improves the quality of the coding.
 2. Disadvantages
-    - May take up too much time resulted in diminishing returns.
+    - Refactoring may take up too much time to complete, resulted in diminishing returns.
-    - Time equals money and if all programmers took forever to refactor the codes, it will definitely increase the cost of the project.
+    - Time equals money and if all programmers took a long time to refactor the codes, it will definitely increase the cost of the project and may delay the projected completion time.
 ### *Advantages and Disadvantages of the Original and Refactored VBA Script*
+#### Orignal VBA Script
+1. Advantages
+    - Less maintenance when more tickers are added into the data.
+For example, if one ticker is added, only the ticker dimension count and the For "i" loop count need to be updated
+2. Disadvantages
+    - Less efficient and takes more time to execute.
+#### Refactored VBA Script
+1. Advantages
+    - Definitely more efficient to run
+2. Disadvantages
+    - May spend more time to update script when more ticker is added.
+For example, if one ticker is added, the following scripts will need to be updated
+        - Ticker dimension count
+        - Output array count (total 3 arrays)
+        - For "tickerIndex" loop count